 How Often Do I Need To Do Water Changes?

 It is best to do water changes bi-weekly.
 Usually about 10-25% per change depending on how well the filtration unit keeps the water clean.
 Learn how to complete a partial water change in one of our helpful articles.

 Tiger Barbs do not need special lighting and an aquarium daylight bulb will be enough.
-However, their natural environment is shallow waters which are full of vegetation.
+However, their natural environment is shallow waters that are full of vegetation.
 Recreate this type of environment as much as possible.

 Most Tiger Barbs are farm-bred these days and are accustomed to aquarium lights.

 Fish-food manufacturers create their food for specific species.
 Always read the label to make sure you are feeding foods that are designed to provide all the Tiger Barbs nutritional needs.

 We like the three in one fish food from Tetra.
 It contains flakes, granules and Pellets.
 This will suit all different sizes of fish in your aquarium.
 We purchase ours online from Chewy.com click the link for the latest prices.